ThisIsBenny/iOS-Widgets/README.md

 The following widget are planned from my side:
 * Countdown
 * Skype Meeting Dial-In via Phone or Web
+* Server Health Check
+* Script to Download / Update Widget from a Widget catalog, like a Widget Store

 If you have widget ideas, please feel free and share those ideas with me via GitHub Issue